larsenjohn/herebyaccident/_posts/2016-04-18-youtube-custom-transcriptions.md

 4. Paste in your plain text of the transcription
 5. **Select:** Set Timings

-It will take a few moments to chew on the transcription and sync the timing.
-Wait a few moments and click on your new CC setting.
+It will take a few to chew on the transcription and sync the timing.
+Wait moment and then click on your new CC setting.

 Review your transcription and **Select: Publish**.